-The Black & White Ball was envisioned to be a formal event as well as a structured partner dance activity appropriate for all attendees.
+The Black & White Ball was envisioned to be a formal event for attendees, as well as being a structured dance that was appropriate for all ages.

 We have had people ask us in the past why our dress code is so strict compared to the ones that they have seen before.
 For events such as the Black & White Ball, the dress code is considered formal.
 Though our dress code is detailed, we have tried our best to make it relaxed and flexible enough to accommodate the convention environment.
 Our dress code has changed throughout the years thanks to feedback from both staff and attendees, so keep an eye out for updates each year!